stephenreid321/metacrisisxyz/Transcripts/Saving Civilization: Healthcare, Tech, Democracy (w Daniel Schmachtenberger).md

 mostly extractive purposes regarding you, rather than developing you in positive kind of ways. so if you think about the like, okay, okay, the first part is to say tech is affecting [6028](https://www.youtube.com/watch?v=_7aIgHoydP8&t=6028.402s)

-our value systems and our experience of what it means to be people individually and collectively. tech is not values agnostic. that's the first kind of construction, and i'll come back to this other part. tech is not values agnostic. if you read marvin harris, "cultural materialism," it's a, you know, a very empirical school of cultural anthropology that basically says the changes in our [[social system|social systems]], and even the changes in our religion, and culture, were usually proceeded by changes in tech that coded for certain patterns of behavior that coded for certain value systems that were associated, so- - zubin the plow, for example, yeah- - daniel you wanna give that one? - zubin so you know, people used to, this is a fascinating one, and god, this, you know, this is central to our experience as humans, [6068](https://www.youtube.com/watch?v=_7aIgHoydP8&t=6068.417s)
+our [[value system|value systems]] and our experience of what it means to be people individually and collectively. tech is not values agnostic. that's the first kind of construction, and i'll come back to this other part. tech is not values agnostic. if you read marvin harris, "cultural materialism," it's a, you know, a very empirical school of cultural anthropology that basically says the changes in our [[social system|social systems]], and even the changes in our religion, and culture, were usually proceeded by changes in tech that coded for certain patterns of behavior that coded for certain [[value system|value systems]] that were associated, so- - zubin the plow, for example, yeah- - daniel you wanna give that one? - zubin so you know, people used to, this is a fascinating one, and god, this, you know, this is central to our experience as humans, [6068](https://www.youtube.com/watch?v=_7aIgHoydP8&t=6068.417s)